quii/learn-go-with-tests/reading-files.md

 }
 ```

 Now that I'm staring at the code with my creative refactoring mind, I'd like to try making our readLine function take care of removing the tag.
+There's also a more readable way of trimming a prefix from a string with the function `strings.TrimPrefix`.

 ```go
 func newPost(postBody io.Reader) (Post, error) {